RevolutionAnalytics/dplyr-spark/README.md

 Known limitations: see issue #3 and other issues, please do before you get frustrated.
 In particular the current implementation does not clean up temp tables.
 Working on it.
 Prepare to drop many tables.

 Now you can follow along the `dplyr` tutorial, using this data source as opposed to, say, a `sqlite` source.

+For new releases, subscribe to `dplyr-spark`'s Release notes [feed](https://github.com/RevolutionAnalytics/dplyr.spark/releases.atom) or join the [RHadoop Google group](https://groups.google.com/forum/#!forum/rhadoop).
+The latter is also the best place to get support (well, second only to the [issue tracker](http://github.com/RevolutionAnalytics/dplyr.spark/issues))